vcsmy/tidygen/docs/grant/project_overview.md

 ## Conclusion

-iNeat ERP Community Edition represents a paradigm shift in business management software, combining traditional ERP functionality with cutting-edge Web3 technologies.
+TidyGen ERP Community Edition represents a paradigm shift in business management software, combining traditional ERP functionality with cutting-edge Web3 technologies.
 By providing an open-source, self-hosted solution, we empower businesses to take control of their operations while embracing the future of decentralized business processes.

 The project addresses critical needs in the SMB market for accessible, customizable, and cost-effective business management solutions while pioneering the integration of blockchain technologies in enterprise software.
-Through community-driven development and open-source principles, iNeat ERP Community Edition will democratize access to enterprise-grade business tools and drive innovation in the ERP industry.
+Through community-driven development and open-source principles, TidyGen ERP Community Edition will democratize access to enterprise-grade business tools and drive innovation in the ERP industry.